Simple Activities To Help Your Family Slow Down to Cultivate Connection

 Blow Bubbles

-Blowing bubbles is beneficial for both kids and adults alike.
-The act of blowing in and out simulates deep breathing associated with calmness and relaxation.
-They encourage us to be present where we are and also allow for a creative outlet for expression.
+Blowing bubbles is beneficial for both kids and adults.
+The act of blowing in and out simulates deep breathing, which is associated with calmness and relaxation.
+Bubbles encourage us to be present where we are and also allow for a creative outlet for expression.
 You can read more about the benefits of blowing bubbles here.

 Work on a Puzzle